Listen to an audio file of this tool.

 - Recognize effort by using “I notice…” statements like, “I notice how you sat down to read without my prompting.
 Looks like you’re enjoying it.
 Great!”

 - Proactively remind your child to help them be successful.
-The challenges we tend to have in our daily routines seem to recur day after day.
-Remind in a gentle, non-public way; you can whisper in your child’s ear, “Remember what time it is?
+The challenges of daily routines seem to recur day after day.
+Remind in a gentle, non-public way.
+You can whisper in your child’s ear, “Remember what time it is?
 What shall we read today?”

 Step 4.
 Support Your Child’s Development and Success